 And it has SO much black sesame in it.
 I really didn’t skimp on the black sesame, because I wanted it dark and I wanted it flavorful.
 The black sesame flavor holds its own against the peanut butter frosting.

 Speaking of which, peanut butter and black sesame.
 Who would’ve thought?
 A while back, I tried a black sesame macaron with peanut butter frosting and was BLOWN AWAY.
 It’s such a great combination!
 I just HAD to try it in my own recipe.

 So there you have it.
 A cool looking black colored treat.
 Perfect for Halloween, perfect for… not Halloween aka any time.

 ALSO!!!
-A few blogger friends and I got together and we all made black sesame dishes for Halloween!
+A few blogger friends and I got together and we all made dishes for Halloween!
+Mine were obviously the black sesame cupcakes.
 Check out their posts for some great recipes!

 Black Sesame Cupcakes with Peanut Butter Frosting

 Amount per Serving